VingronLab/APL/README.md

 Building the vignette will however take considerable time.

-To install the `r Rpackage("APL")` from Bioconductor, run:
+To install the `APL` from Bioconductor, run:

     if (!requireNamespace("BiocManager", quietly = TRUE))
         install.packages("BiocManager")

     BiocManager::install("APL")

-"APL" is an R package for

 ## Pytorch installation